We have new data! We’ve updated our report with Q1 and Q2 2019.

 That means more than eight out of 10 people will open your welcome email.
-And one in four will click through to your site.
+And more than one in four will click through to your site.

-That’s four times as many opens and clicks compared to other emails.
+That’s four times as many opens and seven times as many clicks compared to other emails.

 Why do welcome emails get such high open and click-through rates?